qiskit-community/qiskit-experiments/docs/manuals/measurement/restless_measurements.rst

 they were acquired.
 Furthermore, the appropriate run options are also set.
 Note that these run options might be unique to IBM Quantum providers.
 Therefore, execute may fail on non-IBM Quantum providers if the required options are not supported.

 After calling :meth:`~.RestlessMixin.enable_restless` the experiment is ready to be run in a restless mode.
-With a hardware backend this would be done by calling the ``run`` method
+With a hardware backend, this would be done by calling the :meth:`~.BaseExperiment.run` method:

 .. jupyter-input::